lorenzo-cmyk/PF_INGSW_2023_24/src/main/java/it/polimi/ingsw/am32/message/MessageTypes.md

 }
 ```

-- ErrorMessages: sent by the Server to notify the Client of an error.
+- ErrorMessages: sent by the Server to notify the Client of an error that can't be handled or checked by the GameController.
 ```json
 {
   "type": "ErrorMessages",